Testing¶

 Running¶

-The unit tests can be run with dune runtest unittest
+The unit tests can be run with dune runtest tests/unit.

 Domain tests¶